-15 Essential Items for Boondocking in a CamperVan
+15 Essential Items for Boondocking in a Campervan

 Disclaimer: This post may contain affiliate links.
 This means I may receive a small commission at no extra cost to you.
-The review of the items in this article are based on my own opinions.
+The reviews of the items in this article are based on my own opinions.
+Disclosure policy https://www.adoptinglifesjourney.com/blog/disclosure-policy

 Essential items for boondocking

-Generator
+1. Generator

-Water Canisters
+2. Water Canisters

-Fans
+3. Fans

 DON’T FORGET EXTRA BATTERIES FOR THE FAN AND FLASHLIGHTS